Ankr-network/ankr-docs/docs/learn/tokens-governance/how-to-buy-ankr-tokens.md

 NOTE: These fund/payment options may vary depending on your location.
 :::

-## 04 Buy the desired amount of ANKR.
+## 04 Buy the desired amount of ANKR

 Ensure you buy enough to cover fees.